 Anyway, Linda was ready, but suddenly I wasn’t because I’d gotten sucked into the Galactica episode and asked if we could stay until it was over.
 It would mean we’d have to catch the movie at a later time, but I was in no hurry.
 It never occurred to me she didn’t want to sit through the show.
 While I took up space on her sofa, Linda went into the kitchen and called one of her friends.
 During a commercial, I threw a glance back at her.
 She looked bored.

-So I gave in, feeling a bit self conscious after allowing my inner geek to show (yeah, I was one of the few who actually liked the original Battlestar Galactica, cheesy as it was), which I usually kept as well-hidden as the Playboys under my mattress.
+So I gave in, feeling a bit self conscious after allowing my inner geek to show, which I usually kept as well-hidden as the Playboys under my mattress (geeking on sci-fi wasn't as cool back then as it is now).
 But I put on a great front and tried look like I couldn’t care less whether or not Starbuck and his new Cylon ally escaped that remote planet alive, and off we went before I could see how things turned out.

 I tried to engage in some small talk during the drive, but it seemed awkward & forced, and all my attempts at humor totally bombed.
 Everything in my arsenal that usually went over great with other dates wasn't working.
 With pesky hindsight rearing its ugly head again, we obviously didn't have much in common; Linda was far more mature than me or any girl I'd dated before.
 But I was still so blown away by this perfect female specimen sitting next to me that I kept plugging away, desperately looking for some common ground.
 I was almost relieved once we got to the theater, bought tickets and settled into our seats.
 For the next 90 minutes at least, nothing stupid or asinine would fly from my mouth.